 The U.S Supreme Court has denied Gordon College’s petition to decide whether the school is eligible for the ministerial exemption in its lawsuit with Margaret DeWeese-Boyd, but also expressed a willingness to take on the case in the future, noting that important religious liberty questions have yet to be resolved.

 The lawsuit between Gordon College and former sociology professor Margaret DeWeese-Boyd has been ongoing for over four years.
-It first started in 2017, when DeWeese-Boyd sued the school after being denied full professorship for opposing policies she alleged were discriminatory against LGBTQ+ identifying individuals.
+It first started in 2017, when DeWeese-Boyd sued the school after allegedly being denied full professorship for opposing policies she argued were discriminatory against LGBTQ+ identifying individuals.

 The Massachusetts Supreme Court agreed to hear the case and decided in favor of DeWeese-Boyd’s first argument, while rejecting the second.
 According to the Court, DeWeese-Boyd “did not teach religion or religious texts, lead her students in prayer, take students to chapel services or other religious services, deliver sermons at chapel services, or select liturgy, all of which have been important, albeit not dispositive, factors in the Supreme Court’s functional analysis.”